bannus/async-ricochet-robots/doc/api-specification.md

 ## POST /api/host/extendRound

-Extend or modify the deadline of the current round.
+Set a new deadline for the current round.

 ### Headers
 ```http